alexlobera/leanjs_OLD_NX/www/src/pages/react/training/fundamentals-part-time/amsterdam.md

 ---
 instanceTemplate: react-fundamentals-part-time
 coaches: ['roy-derks', 'alex-lobera']
-subtitle: Expert coaches work with you in Amsterdam to help you master React without having to cut into valuable work-days
+subtitle: Expert coaches work with you in Amsterdam to help you master React without having to cut into valuable work
 videoOneTime: ''
 videoOneId: E_4eQQHjc7A
 videoOneQuote: ''